baryhuang/company-os/README.md

 # ai-meeting-notes-agent

-> A system of record for everything your founding team says out loud.

-Startup teams make their most important decisions in conversation — investor calls, customer discovery, co-founder debates, advisor sessions.
+> I kept losing decisions my co-founder and I made in conversation.
+So I built this.

+My co-founder and I argued for 20 minutes about what we agreed on in a meeting.
+We were both there.
+We both remembered it differently.
+Nobody wrote it down.

+This happens constantly at early-stage startups.
+Six meetings a day — investors, customers, advisors, co-founder syncs.
+The most important decisions are made out loud.
 Code goes in GitHub.
 Tasks go in Linear.
-But verbal decisions, customer insights, and midnight ideas?
-They live nowhere.
-They were said out loud and they're gone.
+But verbal decisions?
+Customer insights from discovery calls?
+That idea you voice-memo'd yourself at midnight?
+There's no system of record for any of it.

-This bot is the bridge.
-Send a voice memo to Telegram, get a transcript back.
-Then ask questions across everything you've ever recorded: *"What did the investor say about our TAM?"* *"What did we agree on pricing last Tuesday?"* *"What did the customer say was their biggest blocker?"*
+**So I built one.** A Telegram bot — record a voice memo, send it, get a transcript back with speaker labels.
+Then ask it questions across every conversation you've ever recorded: *"What did we agree on pricing?"* *"What did the customer say about onboarding?"* *"What did the investor say about our TAM?"*

-Your recordings stop being a graveyard and start being your startup's searchable memory.
+I open-sourced it because I think builders should show their work, not just talk about AI.
+This is production code my team actually uses.

-## Open source.
-Self-hosted.
+## Self-hosted.
 Your conversations stay yours.

 Your most sensitive recordings — investor negotiations, co-founder disagreements, customer deal terms — should never live on someone else's server.
 Self-host with your own API keys.
 Free forever.
 MIT licensed.